Miguel Berchelt: Early career

 Berchelt turned pro at the age of 18, moving from his native Cancún to Mérida.
 He debuted on his 19th birthday, defeating Armin Chan by way of technical knockout in the 2nd round.
 Berchelt lived in a single room above a gym with six other boxers during this time.
 He was considered the boxer of the year in 2011 by the World Boxing Council.
 He amassed a 15-0 record with 13 knockouts before getting his first chance to compete for a belt in September 2012.
 Berchelt defeated Berman Sánchez for the WBC Youth Intercontinental super featherweight by technical knockout after 2 rounds.
 Berchelt made his US debut in March 2013 beating Claudio Ríos by TKO in the first round in the undercard of Ríos-Alvarado II at the Mandalay Bay.
-Berchelt's career suffered a surprising setback when he was knocked out in just one round by Luis Eduardo Florez.
+Berchelt's career suffered a setback when he was knocked out in the first round by Luis Eduardo Florez.
 Berchelt struggled getting inside the range of his taller opponent.
 He was knocked down by a left hook and struggled to beat the count before the referee waved the fight off.

 However, Berchelt would get his career back on track by rattling off seven consecutive wins by way of knockout and winning the NABO super featherweight title.
 Berchelt first fought for a world title by facing George Jupp for the vacant interim WBO super featherweight.
 Berchelt won the title, defeating Jupp with a round 6 TKO in Mérida, his adopted hometown.
 Jupp was outmatched, having taken the fight at seven days' notice.
 Berchelt defended his title against Chonlatarn Piriyapinyo before vacating it to challenge WBC champion Francisco Vargas.